webiwg/historia-web-pt/especialista/john-foliot/usar-accesskeys-vale-a-pena/index.md

 ---
 layout: translation
-date: 2013-12-04 # Data de ultima atualização do original
+date: 2003-04-08 # Data de ultima atualização do original
-title: "How to make your wireframes more accessible in five easy steps" # Titulo traduzido
+title: "Using Accesskeys – Is it worth it?" # Titulo traduzido
-description: "In a non-scientific study conducted in the summer of 2002, we researched the availability of available Accesskeys which had not already been reserved by various other software technologies which might be employed by various users. "
+description: "The Accesskey attribute assigns an access key to an element.
+An access key is a single character from the document character set.
+Pressing an access key assigned to an element gives focus to the element.
+The action that occurs when an element receives focus depends on the element. "
 copyright: 'Copyright John Foliot, via WATS.ca' # Quem tem direitos de cópia
 license: null # Caso seja uma licença padrão (MIT, GPL...) por aqui
 license-custom: null # Caso a licença não seja uma padrão, por uma descrição curta dela aqui